My OpenLearn Profile

-By the end of this free course you should be able to:
+After studying this course, you should be able to:

-- describe the Scottish contributions to the history of medical thinking and practice in the nineteenth century;
+- describe the Scottish contributions to the history of medical thinking and practice in the nineteenth century

-- give examples of many medical advances that were influenced by wider social, economic, political and cultural contexts;
+- give examples of many medical advances that were influenced by wider social, economic, political and cultural contexts

-- understand how developments in medical education permitted women to qualify and practise as doctors;
+- understand how developments in medical education permitted women to qualify and practise as doctors

-- appreciate that the laboratory had a limited impact on medical practice until the twentieth century;
+- appreciate that the laboratory had a limited impact on medical practice until the twentieth century

-- describe the status of medical practitioners in Europe during the nineteenth century;
+- describe the status of medical practitioners in Europe during the nineteenth century.

 - Learning outcomes